Feb. 8, 2018

-But if the goal is equality, and I hope it is, then the trickle-down equality that mainstream feminism seems to advocate for is not enough.
+But if the goal is equality, and I hope that it is, then the trickle-down equality that mainstream feminism seems to advocate for is not enough.
 We should not strive for a palatable form of feminism, a feminism that ignores mass incarceration or immigrant detention conditions or voting suppression, or a feminism that celebrities can pull out when it’s convenient.
 Political activism, good political activism at least, will alienate people.
 If it didn’t, there would be no need for it.

 It’s both comforting and disconcerting to know that this debate is nothing new.
 In 1870, when Congress passed the 15th Amendment, theoretically enabling black men to vote, white suffragists felt the best way to engender their cause nationally was to throw black people under the bus.
 Abolitionist and feminist-favorite Susan B. Anthony famously said, “I will cut off this right arm of mine before I will ever work or demand the ballot for the Negro and not the woman.”